Leyland Tiger: Operators

 The Scottish Bus Group bought batches of Tigers usually with Alexander TS-type bodywork and Gardner 6HLXCT engines.
 It was also popular with National Bus Company subsidiaries.
 Shearings purchased many Tigers for use as coaches.

 The Tiger also proved to be very popular in Northern Ireland, with Ulsterbus and Citybus purchasing 747 between 1983 and 1993.
 The last Tiger to enter service did so in Northern Ireland in August 1993.

 Exports

 The Tiger was popular in Australia.
 The biggest customer for the Tiger was Ventura Bus Lines, Melbourne who purchased 65 Tigers over a five-year period from March 1984, as well as a few more second-hand.
 Another large purchaser was North & Western Bus Lines, Sydney.
 Premier Illawarra, Wollongong, Rover Motors, Cessnock, Surfside Buslines, Gold Coast and Thompsons Bus Service, Brisbane all built up large fleets of new and second hand Tigers.
 A number of three-axle chassis were bodied as coaches.
 The last Tiger to be bodied in Australia had been imported in 1984, but it was not until 1993 that its owner, Bass Hill Bus Service, had it bodied.

-Articulated bus
+Articulated version

-At least one articulated chassis was built, being bodied by Superior in Australia in June 1987.
+One articulated chassis was manufactured in 1985.
+It took two years to find a buyer, being purchased by Wests National Coaches, Nambour, Australia and bodied by Superior in June 1987.